supasuma/CV/README.md

 ### Fast Learner
 * This can't be better demonstrated than by my progress at [Makers Academy] (http://www.makersacademy.com/) a 12 week coding boot camp.
 During this time I have learnt the bones of two programming languages (Ruby & Javascript) and am able to build some awesome applications.
-* After a week of learning Javascript my team and I were able to build a simple [air bnb replica] (https://github.com/supasuma/makers-bnb), the following week we built [code farm] (https://code-farm.herokuapp.com/) a web app to assist children's learning code and over the weekend I built a simple [bowling app] (https://github.com/supasuma/bowling-challenge).
+* After a week of learning Javascript my team and I were able to build a simple [air bnb replica] (https://github.com/supasuma/makers-bnb), the following week we built [code farm], (https://code-farm.herokuapp.com/) a web app to assist children's learning code and over the weekend I built a simple [bowling app] (https://github.com/supasuma/bowling-challenge).

 ## Projects